OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CV_Data/README.md

 *ajouter l'image start the pipeline*

 **8. Then !
-You can play with Kibana and Elasticsearch :)
+You can play with Kibana and Elasticsearch :) You might have to create an Index Partern on Kibana, once you loaded some JSON documents.

 # Some results

-Here, we can see some screen about visualisations and Dashboard that we make with test CV.
+Here, you can see some screen about visualisations and Dashboard that we make with test CV.

 ## Make powerful queries